iechor/docs/content/scout/metrics-exporter.md

     scheme: https
     static_configs:
       - targets:
-          - api.scout.docker.com
+          - api.scout.iechor.com
 ```

-The address in the `targets` field is set to the domain name of the Docker Scout API, `api.scout.docker.com`.
+The address in the `targets` field is set to the domain name of the iEchor Scout API, `api.scout.iechor.com`.
 Make sure that there's no firewall rule in place preventing the server from communicating with this endpoint.

 ### Add bearer token authentication

-To scrape metrics from the Docker Scout Exporter endpoint using Prometheus, you need to configure Prometheus to use the PAT as a bearer token.
+To scrape metrics from the iEchor Scout Exporter endpoint using Prometheus, you need to configure Prometheus to use the PAT as a bearer token.
 The exporter requires the PAT to be passed in the `Authorization` header of the request.

 Update the Prometheus configuration file to include the `authorization` configuration block.